-The amount of blogs that sold for seven figures, or more, surprised me.
+The number of blogs that sold for seven figures, or more, surprised me.

 It turns out I’m not a unique snowflake.
 There have been many others.
 Some of these affiliate marketing website examples achieved a similar level of success or even greater.